jdcantrell/luggage/readme.md

-Once you have done that download or clone the luggage repository and fire up your vim (or whatever poor excuse for an editor you're using) and modify .init\_env\_vars.sh to any reasonable value you can think of.
-LUGGAGE\_HASH is your bcrypted password (TODO: demonstrate this further)
+Once you have done that download or clone the luggage repository and fire up your vim (or whatever poor excuse for an editor you're using) and modify config.yml to any reasonable value you can think of. password_hash is your bcrypted password (TODO: demonstrate this further)

 #Okay how do we do it?